Niche Keyword Research for Small Businesses [Free Tools]

 With Wikipedia, Amazon and the New York Times in the top 3 – good luck optimizing for such a keyword.

-Whenever checking keywords you need to look at the actual Google results for that keyword to get an idea of how likely you are to rank there one day.
+Just search for that keyword to get an idea of how likely you are to rank there one day.

-Ideally you find the spot spot of demand and feasibility – a keyword with significant demand but one that hasn’t been dominated by household names yet.
+It’s a keyphrase with significant demand but one that hasn’t been dominated by household names yet.

 Even without Amazon, Wikipedia or Google itself overshadowing your website you can select a keyword that is too competitive.